-Jon Huntsman Sr., Utah billionaire and philanthropist, dies
+Correction: Obit-Jon Huntsman Sr story

 Huntsman is survived by his wife and eight children.
 One daughter, Kathleen Ann Huntsman, died in 2010 at age 44 after struggling for years with an eating disorder.

-Bailey had no immediate details on funeral plans Friday afternoon.
+Bailey had no immediate details on funeral plans Friday.

-Note: This story has been updated to correct the current value of the Huntsman Corp.
-It is $11 billion, not $13 billion.